Today's Saturday • 12 mins read

 4. Letters of Marcus Tullius Cicero by Cicero

-Unfortunately, his life ran parallel to the decline and demise of the Roman Republic.
-Cicero was a witness to the murder of Julius Caesar by a group of senators, including Brutus, on the Ides of March in 44 BCE.
-A year later, Mark Antony, the next ruler of Rome, ordered his killing.
+Unfortunately, his life coincided with the decline of the Roman Republic.
+Cicero witnessed Julius Caesar’s murder by Brutus on the Ides of March in 44 BCE.
+A year later, Mark Antony ordered his execution.

-We get an idea of Cicero’s relevance today as we find out he gave us some of the most common words in modern English: quality, notion, individual, infinity, moral, and comprehension.
+We get an idea of Cicero’s relevance today as we see he gave us some of the most common words in modern English: quality, notion, individual, infinity, moral, and comprehension.

 The best ones of Cicero’s works to buy are: